Oppn slams govt in LS for ignoring 'aam admi' in budget | Law-Order

 Referring to the Rs 35,000 crore allocation for COVID-19 vaccines in the budget, Maran said a forensic audit should be done on companies that receive the funds to ensure that it is not a ''backdoor for funding political parties''.

-Lone AIADMK member P Ravindhranath and some BJP members protested Maran's remarks regarding Tamil Nadu, including that the state government was corrupt.
+Lone AIADMK member P Ravindranath and some BJP members protested Maran's remarks regarding Tamil Nadu, including that the state government was corrupt.

-On the corruption remark, Bharatiya Janata Party (BJP) member Anurag Singh Thakur made an apparent reference to a corruption case that involved Maran.
+On the corruption remark, Minister of State for Finance Anurag Singh Thakur made an apparent reference to a corruption case that involved Maran.

 BJP's Nishikant Dubey sought to raise a point of order saying that things about a state government should not be mentioned in the House.
 However, N K Premachandran, who was in the Chair, said there was no point of order.

-Participating in the discussion, Bharatiya Janata Party (BJP) member Meenakshi Lekhi said due to the efforts of the Narendra Modi government, the country has come out of the ''fragile five'' economies.
+Participating in the discussion, Meenakshi Lekhi (BJP) said due to the efforts of the Narendra Modi government, the country has come out of the ''fragile five'' economies.

 Today, India is among the top five economies in the world, she said, adding that the finance minister is now talking about a double-digit growth rate.